TimurJiangShan/NodeJS/README.md

 ## Available Scripts
 ### In the project directory, you can run:
 `Npm Start`: Runs the app in the development mode.
-Open http://localhost:3000 to view it in the browser.
+Open http://localhost:3000 to view it in the browser.<br>
 `Npm Test`